DataDog/agent-payload/REVIEWING.md

 If any of the `.proto` files are changed, then the corresponding Go code should be regenerated in the same PR (`GOPATH=$(go env GOPATH) rake codegen`).

+Tests should be run locally before making a PR, and should pass in CI before a PR is merged.

 ## Implications for Security

  * Where complex data parsing logic is implemented, ensure fuzzing tests are place to improve resilience against malformed payloads.